Damariscove Island: U.S. Coast Guard station

-Damariscove Island has been protected land since the majority of the island was donated to The Nature Conservancy by Mr. and Mrs. K.L.
-Parker in 1966.
-Prior to the summer of 2005, The Nature Conservancy transferred ownership of the island to the Boothbay Region Land Trust (BRLT), while maintaining a "forever wild" conservation easement.
 While the life station and surrounding area remains under private ownership, the remainder of the island is now uninhabited.
 Damariscove harbor is still actively used for moorings and storage docks by the local commercial fishing fleet.
 BRLT maintains two guest moorings, the stone pier, and several hiking trails that are open to the public during the summer.
 The northern half of the island is a protected nesting site each spring for the common eider.